hackgvl/hackgreenville-com/README.md

 Fork the project into your local environment, then run `composer install` to get the required packages set up.

+Typically, the easiest way to get the project up and running locally would be to run `php artisan serve` in the root directory of the site.
+This command is Laravel's wrapper over [PHP's built in web server](https://www.php.net/manual/en/features.commandline.webserver.php).

 Now you're ready to start tackling issues.
 Feel free to send us a pull request!